 The international commercial ivory trade was banned in 1989, following a decade of out-of-control poaching that decimated African elephant populations — from 1.3 million in 1979 to an estimated 609,000 by the late 1980s.
 As a result of the ban, poaching decreased significantly and ivory prices plummeted.

-But "one-off" sales of ivory in the late 2000s, coupled with the ongoing legal domestic trade in places such as Hong Kong, Japan, China, Thailand, Vietnam and the US, have allowed for the laundering of illegal ivory shipments from recently poached elephants.
+But “one-off” sales of ivory in the late 2000s, coupled with the ongoing legal domestic trade in places such as China (including Hong Kong SAR), Japan, Thailand, Vietnam and the US, have allowed for the laundering of illegal ivory shipments from recently poached elephants.

 In September, member states of the U.N.
 Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) will meet in Johannesburg, South Africa, where they will consider a proposal to strengthen the protection of African elephants in all range states.